mmu-webdesign/Level4-web-term-1/HTML/html02/07-entity.md

 <!-- end div -->

-> Note: You don't need to use entity references for any other symbols, as modern browsers will handle the actual symbols just fine as long, as your HTML's character encoding is set to UTF-8.
+> Note: You don't need to use entity references for any other symbols, as modern browsers will handle the actual symbols just fine as long as your HTML's character encoding is set to UTF-8.

 ## Superscript and subscript